Strandxo/docs/README.md

 You can also add more information to this startup message such as:

 > process.version | this will show the current node version.

 > discord.version | this will show the current discord.js version.

 ----------------------------------------------------------------------------------------------------------

-> The next thing you may want to do is add a command handler as its the most efficient way to run commands.
+The next thing you may want to do is add a command handler as its the most efficient way to run commands.

->This type of command handler will allow you to have aliases for all commands.
+This type of command handler will allow you to have aliases for all commands.

-> with this you'll also need to create a folder inside your bot file calls "commands"
+With this you'll also need to create a folder inside your bot file calls "commands"

-> inside this "commands" folder you'll be puting your commands.
+Inside this "commands" folder you'll be puting your commands.

 ```
 const fs = require("fs");